-The thyroid, pituitary, and hypothalamus glands all play a role in producing thyroid hormones (see figure below).
-The thyroid gland is stimulated to produce T3 and T4 by the pituitary gland’s production of Thyroid Stimulating Hormone (TSH).
+The thyroid, pituitary, and hypothalamus glands all play a role in producing thyroid hormones.
+The thyroid gland is stimulated to produce T3 and T4 by the pituitary gland’s production of thyroid-stimulating hormone (TSH).
 The pituitary gland, in turn, is regulated by the hypothalamus.
 Dr. Thierry Hertoghe indicates that there may even be a pre-hypothalamic influence on thyroid hormone production, but it is not yet widely understood.

 Cases of mild to moderate hypothyroidism are sometimes missed because the range of “normal” test results may be overly broad, and the measurement is not sensitive enough.
 In addition, thyroid hormone levels are not static.
-They vary significantly throughout the day and are influenced by a variety of factors, such as the potential imbalances that can result from diet and lifestyle, as identified in the box below.
+They vary significantly throughout the day and are influenced by a variety of factors, such as the potential imbalances that can result from diet and lifestyle.

 Another problem with using blood tests to gauge thyroid function is that the tests typically measure the serum level, not the “free” or biochemically available portion of the thyroid hormones.
 The majority of the thyroid hormones circulate in the bloodstream, bound to a carrier protein.
 However, only the unbound or “free” portion of the hormone is available for use by body cells.